 On Saturday our longest wait time was maybe one hour.
 The only thing we didn’t get to ride because the wait time was too long was Griffon.

 At Universal, we were waiting 1 and a half and sometimes 2 or more hours to get on rides.
 Then I considered the fast pass worth it.

 For Busch Gardens I really don’t think you’ll need the quick queue pass unless you only have one day in the park and you really want to ride everything.

 9. Research the Best Days to Visit Busch Gardens Williamsburg

 I was incredibly surprised that it wasn’t more crowded when I visited on a Friday.
 Like I said, we were able to walk on to pretty much anything we wanted to.

 The thing is – if you like playing the carnival games then those are typically only open on the weekends and possibly high traffic weekdays.

-We actually found that there were also a couple of dining places that were only open on Saturday and not on Friday.
+We found that there were also a couple of dining places only open on Saturday and not on Friday.